-In general, when the operating system has been used for a period of time, most users would face
+In general, when the operating system has been used for a period of time, most users would face the

-a time.
-And then it can take many hours to install various drivers and applications.
+then it can take many hours to install various drivers and applications.

 To save a lot of time and effort, we can do a complete backup of the system (usually C Drive) immediately after the installation of a new operating system and some commonly-used applications.
 It is wise to do a full system backup at intervals no matter how old the computer is.
 Thus, if there is any system problem, the system can be restored to the previous normal state quickly with the backup image file.